solumspace/sass-grunt-style-guide/README.md

-# Abrigo Patterns
+# Sass Grunt Style Guide

-Abrigo Patterns is a one stop style guide for application content and development standards.
-Abrigo Patterns is built upon Style Guide Guide boilerplate by Brad Frost.
+Sass Grunt Style Guide is a one stop style guide for application content and development standards built upon the Style Guide Guide boilerplate by Brad Frost.

 [See the demo here](https://bradfrost.github.io/style-guide-guide/)

 ## How it works
-Abrigo Patterns is built using [Jekyll](https://jekyllrb.com/), a static site generator which works quite well for managing the content of a style guide.
+Sass Grunt Style Guide is built using [Jekyll](https://jekyllrb.com/), a static site generator which works quite well for managing the content of a style guide.

 The tool can consume and display components from anywhere, but the ideal workflow would be importing patterns from [Pattern Lab](http://patternlab.io/) into Abrigo Patterns for display.
 For more info, check out this blog post (coming soon for now).